What is beer and what beer do we stock?

 Ale has a rich history and has been a staple beverage in many cultures, particularly in medieval England where it was a significant source of nutrition.

-There are many types of ale, each with its own unique flavor profile and brewing process.
+There are many types of ale, each with its own unique flavour profile and brewing process.
 Here are some of the most popular styles:

-Pale Ale: A classic English ale known for its balanced malt and hop flavors.
-It often has a golden to amber color.
+Pale Ale: A classic English ale known for its balanced malt and hop flavours.
+It often has a golden to amber colour.

 India Pale Ale (IPA): Known for its strong hop bitterness and higher alcohol content..

-Porter: A dark ale with rich, roasted malt flavors, often with notes of chocolate and coffee.
+Porter: A dark ale with rich, roasted malt flavours, often with notes of chocolate and coffee.

 Stout: Similar to porter but generally stronger and more robust.
 Famous examples include dry stout (like Guinness) and imperial stout..